ac189223/RobotProgramming/README.md

     * moving the robot forward and making turns left and right,
     * checking if the robot is at the border of the room,
     * crossing the border of the room with behaviour depending on the room type,
-    * checking if robot did not crash and if he is still alive after crossing the border,
+    * checking if the robot did not crash and if he is still alive after crossing the border,
     * moving the robot to the starting point after crash,
-    * adding commands to the program and erasing one command or whole program,
+    * adding commands to the program and erasing one command or the whole program,
-    * executing whole program and one command,
+    * executing the whole program and one command,
     * reporting position of the robot,
-    * creating lists of avaliable size of the room, coordinates of starting position and possible directions,
+    * creating lists of avaliable sizes of the room, coordinates of starting position and possible directions,
-    * creating the room and the robot according to the setted parameters,
+    * creating the room and the robot according to the set parameters,
     * and others.
 * [Test](https://github.com/ac189223/RobotProgramming/tree/master/src/test/java)
   * tests for all methods that were provided in four classes: